mpetrovich/dash/PROGRESS.md

 - zero number
 - number
 - DateTime
-- empty array
-- indexed array
+- indexed array with 0, 1, many
-- associative array
+- associative array with 0, 1, many
-- empty stdClass
-- stdClass
+- stdClass with 0, 1, many
-- empty ArrayObject
-- ArrayObject
+- ArrayObject with 0, 1, many
 - DirectoryIterator